Kopei/mritd.github.io/_posts/2018-04-03-sed-and-awk.md

   /<Insert Text Here>/i\
   Line 1 of inserted text\
   \        Line 2 of inserted text
-  # would leave the following in the pattern space

   Line 1 of inserted text
                Line 2 of inserted text
   <Insert Text Here>